 - Authentication: Authentication involves the user’s identity using different credentials like username and password, security keys, different sensor locking systems, OTP and other verification methods.

-All the countries has their own data protection policies or laws.
+All the countries have their own data protection policies or laws.
 These policies or laws are legal documents that provide guideline to user on data storage, processing and sensitive information transmission.
-By the implementation of these policies the information can be appropriately protected from the modification and disclousre.
+By the implementation of these policies the information can be appropriately protected from modification and disclosure.

 In the next section of Data protection IPR class 12 I will explain the Intellectual Property Right.